k-gn/k-gn/README.md

 <h3>3.
 I am oriented toward refactoring and clean code.</h3>

-- I try to write code that others can read.
+- I try to write code that other people can read while collaborating.
 - I try not to write unnecessary code.
 - I try to reduce potential bugs.